mhubelbank/ml-linguistic-analysis/README.md

 After visualizing our dataset via scatterplots, pie graphs, line graphs, and word clouds, we identify several hypotheses and questions regarding our dataset.
 We test our hypotheses (each of which predict a correlation between a social issue feature and an outcome variable) via Pearson correlation and one-way ANOVA, and find that all of our hypotheses are supported.

 We initially construct a value-based ML model based on the DVs and IVs defined above, feeding our models strictly the numeric features extracted from the speech data.
 After rather disappointing results, we pivot to the construction of a linguistic ML model based on the raw textual speech data, finding the greatest accuracy using the kNN algorithm.
 We then hypertuned the min-df, n-grams, and stop word-usage parameters of our TfidfVectorizer.
 Using our model, we were able to successfully predict (>75%) the political party and time period of a given speech, and had moderate success (>60%) with predicting the speaker's identity.

+The final report is presented in as a markdown-documented Jupyter Notebook [here.](final report/final_report.ipynb)